CSBSJU/CSCI-310/docs/exercises/exercise2.md

    to the one discussion in class.
-I suggest you try to figure out the location of the sign bit first, followed by the number of bits and the location of exponent bits (Hint: examine powers of 2 as such numbers always have a zero significand/mantissa !).
+I suggest you try to figure out the location of the sign bit first, followed by the number of bits and the location of exponent bits (Hint: examine powers of 2 as such numbers always have a zero significand/mantissa!).
 The remaining bits should be the significand/mantissa bits.

    ANSWER THE FOLLOWING QUESTIONS WITH JUSTIFICATIONS.
 Answers alone are not acceptable.
-  a.
-Find the location of the sign bit:
+   1. Find the location of the sign bit:
-  a.
-Find the number and location of the exponent bits:
+   1. Find the number and location of the exponent bits:
-  a.
-Find the number of location of the mantissa bits:
+   1. Find the number of location of the mantissa bits:
-  a.
-What is the excess value used in this design?
+   1. What is the excess value used in this design?
-  a.
-Show the final design for the number indicating the sign bit with an S,
-     each exponent bit with an E and each mantissa bit with an M such as [S] [E E E] [M M M M] for our class example.
+   1. Show the final design for the number indicating the sign bit with an S, each exponent bit with an E and each mantissa bit with an M such as [S] [E E E] [M M M M] for our class example.
-  a.
-Find the bit pattern (or patterns if more than one exist) used for the
-     following special values:
+   1. Find the bit pattern (or patterns if more than one exist) used for the following special values:
       * Zero:
       * Positive infinity:
       * Negative infinity:
       * Not a number (NaN):
-  a.
-Find the range in binary AND in decimal for positive normalized numbers
+   1. Find the range in binary AND in decimal for positive normalized numbers
-  a.
-Find the range in binary AND in decimal for positive denormalized numbers
+   1. Find the range in binary AND in decimal for positive denormalized numbers